Allisonwonderlax13/https-github.com-obsproject-obs-studio./OBS-Studio-Overview.md

 ![OBS Settings Window](https://i.imgur.com/52Hu5NI.png)

 Overall, most settings will be fairly self-explanatory.
-This will not cover everything, but will give you an
+This will not cover everything, but will be an overview of the basics and what you can do in each section.

 ###General
 - Change theme (light/dark)